 Mental clutter is a wolf in sheep’s clothing.
 On the surface, it seems harmless.
 But left to percolate, it can be an extremely powerful obstacle that stands in the way of productivity and, more importantly, emotional well-being.

-Everyone deals with proverbial scuff marks, as we often explain to our executive coaching, career coaching and life coaching clients.
+Everyone deals with proverbial scuff marks, as we often explain to our executive coaching and career coaching clients.

 “Throughout the course of a day, we bombard ourselves with mental notes about everything from needing to fix a spot on the wall to a great idea for a new client pitch,” according to Jody Michael, CEO and founder of Jody Michael Associates.